jgmenu/jgmenu/docs/manual/jgmenu_run.1.md

 # DESCRIPTION

 Use without `command` or `option` to launch menu.
-If an instance of jgmenu is already running, this will be activated, otherwise a new instances will be started.
+If an instance of jgmenu is already running, this will be mapped (=made visible), otherwise a new instances will be started.

 Use with `command` to call any programe in $libexecdir/jgmenu which containis executable programs designed to be run by jgmenu rather than directly by